getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/transaction-summary.md

 sidebar_order: 4
 ---

-Every transaction has a summary view that gives you a better understanding of how it's health is overall.
-With this view, you'll find graphs, instances of these events, stats, facet maps, related errors and more.
+Every transaction has a summary view that gives you a better understanding of how its overall health.
+With this view, you'll find graphs, instances of these events, stats, facet maps, related errors, and more.

 [{% asset performance/perf-summary.png alt="Example of Transaction Summary" %}]({% asset performance/perf-summary.png @path %})